The History of the East Side Milwaukee Clock Tower Building

 The Clock Tower Milwaukee

-The History of the Clock Tower Building
+The History of The Clock Tower Building

-The iconic Clock Tower in Milwaukee’s East Side has been a Beloved Neighborhood Landmark for Nearly a Century
+The Iconic Clock Tower in Milwaukee’s East Side has been a Beloved Neighborhood Landmark for Nearly a Century

 Originally constructed in 1924 as part of the Coakley Brothers warehouse—a prominent terracotta-faced commercial building designed by George S. Kingsley with a 1928 addition by Eschweiler & Eschweiler—the six-story structure at the corner of Prospect and North Avenues was one of Wisconsin’s largest warehouses of its time.

 Its distinctive three-faced clock, perched atop the tower, quickly became a trusted reference point for locals and visitors alike, helping generations keep time amidst the bustle of the city’s expanding commercial district.
-Over the decades the building evolved with a mix of retail, offices, and community businesses, but the clock tower endures as a symbol of the East Side’s rich architectural and cultural heritage.
+Over the decades the building evolved with a mix of retail, offices, and community businesses, but The Clock Tower endures as a symbol of the East Side’s rich architectural and cultural heritage.